Call 0131 523 0440

 to top

-Scots star Mel makes history in Borders wheelchair race
+Scots star Mel makes history in Borders Wheelchair Race

 One of Scotland’s and Team GB’s new paralympic heroes, Mel Woods, became the first-ever female winner of the Jed Renilson 10k Wheelchair event on Sunday.